+To select the ARCS Light, each year a committee is formed by the Vice President of Membership in collaboration with the President.
+Four members are selected representing various membership lengths of service.
 A candidate for the ARCS Light Award must have been an active member for at least three years, have served on a variety of committees as well as on the Chapter Board, have given continuous service that has had a positive impact on the ARCS Foundation, have demonstrated a willingness to serve, have respect for ARCS Foundation leadership and membership, and be an exemplary representative of ARCS Foundation to her fellow members and to the community.

 Congratulations to Dr. Kathern Plenge - ARCS Foundation Phoenix 2019 ARCS Light Award Winner